The US dollar is Cambodia’s unofficial second currency, but that’s starting to change.

 The official currency in Cambodia, the Cambodian riel, trades at around 4,000 riel to the US dollar.
-But there’s a 90 percent level of dollarization in the country.
+But there’s a high level of dollarization in the country.
 What this means is that you don’t need to be concerned about getting riel when you arrive in Cambodia.
 In fact, the visa you get on arrival must be paid for in US dollars.
+This is starting to change, and Cambodia is in the middle of a de-dollarization campaign, and small US notes are being phased out of circulation.

-Most tourist-oriented businesses quote prices in dollars, as do most grocery stores in the larger cities.
-Small stores may quote prices in riel, but they will all accept dollars as payment.
+Many tourist-oriented businesses still quote prices in dollars, but that is likely to change over the coming year or two.
 Unlike in many countries, if you pay in US dollars the exchange rate you will get is quite fair.
-At the time of writing the official exchange rate is 4,002 riel to the dollar, versus the street rate of 4,000 to the dollar, a difference of less than 1 cent.
+At the time of writing the official exchange rate is 4,025 riel to the dollar, versus the street rate of 4,000 to the dollar, a difference of about 6 cents.

-Because they don’t use American coins in Cambodia, you’ll get change for your purchases in riel (1,000 riel is 25 cents).
+Whether you make a purchase in dollars or riel, you’ll get change for your purchases in riel (1,000 riel is 25 cents).
 If you do want to change money so that you have riel on hand, you can do so at any bank in Cambodia.
 You’ll get better rates in the local markets, where you’ll be able to identify the moneychangers by their glass cases filled with piles of notes.
 Be warned, though, that it’s rare to find notes over 10,000 or 20,000 riel ($2.50 and $5, respectively), so changing a relatively small amount of US dollars can leave you with a big pile of cash.

 At border towns, such as Koh Kong or Ha Tien, you’ll often find the currency of the neighboring country also in use, meaning there can be three currencies in circulation: the riel, the dollar, and the Thai baht or the Vietnamese dong.
 If you go through a land border, you may be told that there are no ATMs in the next town, or that you need Cambodian riel to get through.
 This is not true, and visa prices are charged in US dollars.